PelagicCreatures/flyingfish/README.md

     }

     /* optional classes for placeholder style and loading effects.
-      .flying-fish-loaded is added to element when image is loaded */ .flying-fish { opacity:0; transition: opacity .3s; }
+      .flying-fish-loaded class is added to element when image is loaded so in this example the images quickly fades in once loaded.
+      */
+    .flying-fish { opacity: 0; transition: opacity .3s; }
     .flying-fish-loaded { opacity: 1; }
   </style>
 </head>